pyeventsourcing/eventsourcing/docs/topics/process.rst

     pipeline_ids = range(num_pipelines)

-Below, five orders are processed in each pipeline, giving fifteen orders in total.
+Five orders are processed in each pipeline, giving fifteen in total.
-By changing pipeline, the new commands can be spread across all the pipelines.

 .. code:: python